telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/configure-project.md

 * **General Web Project settings** - [RadUpload]({%slug upload/overview%})-related configuration - the [Maximum Request Length and Execution Timeout]({%slug upload/uploading-files/uploading-large-files%}) settings of the site.

 >note The Project Configuration wizard does not allow the targeted Telerik controls distribution to be changed when configuring a project.
 In that mode you can change the other project properties though.
-Changing the Telerik UI for ASP.NET AJAX version of a project is handled by the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}).
+Changing the Telerik® UI for ASP.NET Ajax version of a project is handled by the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}).
 >